otammato/5_Prometheus_Grafana_Monitoring_a_NodeJS_app/README.md

 ## Create the network

-Later we will place containers in the same network to enable them to communicate to each other
+Later we will place containers in the same network to enable them communicate to each other

 ```docker network create my-network```